jlinoff/pam/PROPOSAL.md

 Now clean at 127 entries against 127 headings, and verified to fail on an induced regression.

+### Security content was organised by accident, not decision

+`File Integrity Check` was placed at the top level beside `Content-Security-Policy` because that is where `Content-Security-Policy` already was.
+Nobody had examined why *it* was there either.
+"Where the last one went" is not a rationale, and it produced a document where the two things PAM actually does about security sat outside the section called *Security Considerations*.

+That section held eleven subsections and **every one was a threat PAM cannot control** — MITM, third-party compromise, malware, shoulder surfing, spoofing — plus advice.
+Nothing in it described PAM's own defences.
+A reader asking "is this safe?" went there and found only a list of ways they might be attacked.

+Restructured so the section answers both questions, with the split named explicitly because it is now answering two:

+    ## Security Considerations
+       ### What PAM does
+           #### Content-Security-Policy
+           #### File Integrity Check
+       ### Threats to be aware of
+           #### MITM ... (the existing eleven)

+The cost, stated because it is real: the two mechanisms lose top-level visibility in a scan of the document.
+That is worth less than being findable where readers actually look for security information, but it is not nothing.

+Anchors are unaffected — they follow heading text, not depth — so every existing cross-reference still resolves. `check-toc` reported all thirteen TOC disagreements the move created, and confirmed the result.

 **The general point.** `check_images.py` verifies that links resolve, and every one of these links resolved.
 Structure needs its own question.
 That distinction